tomasz-m/FilterSpinner/README.md

 Now the only possibility is downloading the 'superspinner' module and adding it to your porject.
 There are multiple tutorials how to do that - for example [this](http://www.truiton.com/2015/02/android-studio-add-library-project/)

-You can of course build this project with example how to use it.
+You can of course build whole project in this repo (with example how to use it).

+*I will make it availeb in some jscenter-like repository this week*

 ##Using
 Add yo your layout